lucianchauvin/shaderun/README.md

 ## running
 `Usage: shaderun <fragment_path> [window_width] [window_height] [-o <output_file>]`

-## WIP
+## to do/work in progress
-- Not sure if the window width and height work yet, my window manager doesnt let things not be in fullscreen or like maximized to fill a space.
+- Not sure if the window width and height work yet, would need to mess with my window manager
 - Would like to get exporting through ffmpeg working